rat-atouille/CS3307/README.md

-# Paint Software - Digital Art Creation Tool
+# PaintTool - Digital Art Creation Tool

 ## About This Project
 This project allows users to create digital art with a variety of tools, including brush pens, colors, erasers, and canvas layers.
 Users can create, modify, and manage layers, save and load projects, and export their creations as PNG or JPEG files.